rakshithhv/S.H.I.E.L.D/README.txt

 7. The series of events is kept track by sending emails from the artik cloud to the Guardian of the patient by noting down the status of each devices.

+8. A QnA using Microsoft Azure cognitive servicesto give Fcts about Alzheimer's Disease.